 Peace Memorial in Hiroshima

 The Hiroshima Peace Memorial serves as a reminder that in August 1945, the United States launched a nuclear attack on the Japanese cities of Hiroshima and Nagasaki, dropping atomic bombs on them.
-Hiroshima was chosen specifically - high population density, flammable wooden houses, located on a plain among the mountains.
-The strike on it was supposed to bring the maximum number of casualties and destruction.
-As a result of a nuclear explosion of a 4-ton bomb, the city was wiped off the face of the earth, leaving only ashes and shadows of dead people on the surviving walls of buildings.
+Hiroshima was chosen specifically - high population density, wooden flammable houses, located on a plain among the mountains.
+The strike on it was supposed to bring the maximum number of human casualties and destruction.
+As a result of the nuclear explosion of a 4-ton bomb, the city was wiped off the face of the earth, leaving only ashes, shadows of dead people on the surviving walls of buildings.

 Peace Memorial in Hiroshima

-All clocks in Hiroshima stopped at 8:15 - the time of the nuclear attack.
-Up to 100 thousand people died immediately.
-Tens of thousands died from the consequences of the nuclear bombing.
+All clocks in Hiroshima stopped at 8:15 a.m., the time of the nuclear attack.
+Up to 100,000 people died immediately.
+Tens of thousands died from the effects of the nuclear bombing.
 According to 2014 data, a total of 293 thousand people died.
-There was no water in the city, so there was nothing to put out the fires, and people were dying of thirst.
-Until now, city residents treat water with care.
-During the annual commemorative ceremony, the Kensui ritual ceremony - the offering of water - is performed.
-In memory of the tragedy, the Hiroshima Peace Memorial was created, serving as a silent reproach and warning to all humanity.
+There was no water in the city, so there was nothing to put out fires, and people were dying of thirst.
+Until now, the residents of the city are careful about water.
+During the annual commemorative ceremony, a Kensui ritual is held - offering water.
+In memory of the tragedy, the Hiroshima Peace Memorial was created, serving as a mute reproach and warning to all mankind.

-The Hiroshima Peace Memorial includes the former Chamber of Commerce Exhibition Center.
-The center's building was designed by architect Jan Letzel in 1915.
-It was made in a style common in Europe, but unconventional and new for the Japanese.
+The Hiroshima Peace Memorial includes the former exhibition center of the Chamber of Commerce and Industry.
+The design of the center's building in 1915 was created by architect Jan Letzel.
+It was made in a style adopted in Europe, but unconventional and new to the Japanese.
 It was a three-story building topped with a giant dome.

 Peace Memorial in Hiroshima